intelligent-exploration/mineralexplorationcourse/README.md

 # GEOL3888 Economic Geology
 This repository comprises the work required for Prac classes from Week 6, 7, 8, and 9.
 Modern day exploration requires a versatile skill-set, including being able to analyse, visualise and interpret data.
 This section of the course should give you hard-skills in the Python programming language.
-Plus you will learn about Machine Learning, Plate Tectonic Reconstructions, all while using specific Python packages (numpy, scipy, scikit-learn, matplotlib, cartopy, pygplates, etc), and a few other data and research tools and environemnts (e.g. Git, GPlates, databases, Docker containers).
+Plus you will learn about Machine Learning, Plate Tectonic Reconstructions, all while using specific Python packages (numpy, scipy, scikit-learn, matplotlib, cartopy, pygplates, etc), and a few other data and research tools and environments (e.g. Git, GPlates, databases, Docker containers).

 The prac classes are compulsory.
 And the assessment will be a write-up of one of the pracs.
 More details given in the assessment section.